 (d) Duration of Benefits. - The total benefits paid to an individual shall not be less than the minimum total benefit and shall not exceed the lesser of the maximum total benefit or the individual's total benefit amount.
 The total benefit amount for an individual is determined by dividing the individual's base-period wages by the individual's high-quarter wages, multiplying that quotient by eight and two thirds, rounding the result to the nearest whole number, and then multiplying the resulting amount by the individual's weekly benefit amount.
 The minimum total benefit for an individual is 13 times the individual's weekly benefit amount.
-The maximum total benefits are extended further in accordance with G.S.
+The maximum total benefit for an individual is 26 times the individual's weekly benefit amount, unless the benefits are extended further in accordance with G.S.
 96-12.01.
 The Commission Division shall establish and maintain individual wage record accounts for each individual who earns wages in covered employment for as long as the wages would be included in a determination of benefits.

 - (g) Income Tax Withholding.
-When an individual files a new claim for unemployment compensation, the individual shall be advised in writing at the time of filing that: - (1) Unemployment compensation is subject to federal and State individual income tax.
+When an individual files a new claim for unemployment compensation, the individual shall be advised in writing at the time of filing that: - (1) Unemployment compensation is subject to federal and State individual income tax. - (2) Requirements exist pertaining to estimated tax payments.